steinbauerj/whale-entanglements-project/README.md

-# whale-entanglements-project
+# Whale Entanglements
-Final project for Introduction to Data Visualization
+## Final Project for Introduction to Data Visualization, Fall 2018
+Here's a [link](https://steinbauerj.github.io/whale-entanglements-project/project-pitch.html) to the `gh-pages` website for my project proposal.